mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 ## Module Context

-Svelte supports a custom `<script>` tag attribute that indicates the code it contains is in the "module scope".
+Svelte supports a custom `<script>` tag attribute that indicates the code it contains is in the scope of the module, not the scope of the component.

 ```html
 <script context="module">